valen0k/spring-boot-42/README.md

 Email submission shall be implemented using org.springframework.mail.javamail.JavaMailSender.

 Note:
 * To send an email, you need to use an existing mailbox, e.g., Gmail.
-SMTP settings for example@gmail.com mailbox with school21 password:
+SMTP settings for example@gmail.com mailbox with example password:

 ```properties
 spring.mail.host=smtp.gmail.com